Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Iterative Differential Phase Contrast

-where $\alpha$ denotes one of the two Cartesian directions $x$ and $y$ and the virtual CoM image, $\mathcal{I}_{\alpha}^V(\boldsymbol{R})$, is proportional to the gradient of the electrostatic sample potential $\partial_{\alpha} V(\boldsymbol{R})$~\cite{savitzky2021py4dstem}.
-The electrostatic sample potential can then be reconstructed by Fourier-integrating~\cref{eq:dpc-virtual} iteratively:
+where $\alpha$ denotes each of the two Cartesian directions $x$ and $y$ and the virtual CoM image, $\mathcal{I}_{\alpha}^V(\boldsymbol{R})$, is proportional to the gradient of the electrostatic sample potential $\partial_{\alpha} V(\boldsymbol{R})$.
+The electrostatic sample potential can be reconstructed by Fourier-integrating~\cref{eq:dpc-virtual} iteratively~\citep{frankot1988method}:

-where $\mathcal{F}$ is the two-dimensional Fourier transform operator, $\nabla$ is the gradient operator computed numerically using a centered finite-difference, $\beta$ is the step size, $\Re{\cdot}$ denotes the real-part of the expression and $'$ indicates the subsequent iteration.
-This allows us to define a self-consistent error metric by comparing the current estimate of the finite-difference gradient against the calculated CoM virtual images:
+where $\mathcal{F}$ is the two-dimensional Fourier transform operator, $\nabla$ is the gradient operator which can be computed numerically using a centered finite-difference, $\beta$ is the step size, $k$ is the spatial frequency magnitude, $\Re\{\cdot\}$ denotes the real-part of the expression and~$'$ indicates the next iteration.
+Note that here, and in what follows, we express the phase-shift imparted by projected potentials in units of radians.
+We define a self-consistent error metric using~\cref{eq:dpc-fourier-integration}, by comparing the current estimate of the finite-difference gradient against the experimental CoM:

-To avoid periodic artifacts arising from the use of Fourier transforms, we pad and mask the reconstructed object at every iteration~\cite{savitzky2021py4dstem}.
-Finally, we note that we implement a simple backtracking algorithm where the step-size is automatically halved if the error increases relative to the previous iteration and the current update step is rejected.
+To avoid periodic artifacts arising from the use of Fourier transforms, we pad and mask the reconstructed object at every iteration~\citep{savitzky2021py4dstem}.
+Finally, we implement a simple backtracking algorithm where the step-size is automatically halved if the error increases relative to the previous iteration and the current update step is rejected.